-The Fred Hollows Humanity Award recognises young people, aged 9 to 11, who follow in Fred’s footsteps by making a positive difference in their community.
-It celebrates youth who show compassion, integrity and kindness in their everyday lives, just as Fred did.
+The Fred Hollows Humanity Awards recognise young people, aged 9 to 11, who follow in Fred’s footsteps by making a positive difference in their community.
+The awards celebrate children who show compassion, integrity and kindness in their everyday lives, just as Fred did.

 The Humanity Awards are a global movement that have recognised thousands of young people from across New Zealand, Australia and Hong Kong.